dhruvwadhwani7/Excel-Analyzer/frontend/README.md

+# Excel Analyzer Frontend

+This is the frontend portion of the Excel Analyzer project.
+For complete documentation, please refer to the [main README](../README.md) in the project root.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.